-- How are risks related to infection prevention and control, including in relation to COVID-19, assessed and managed? - Are there sufficient quantities of the right equipment to help you manage the impact of COVID-19? - How have you made the environment suitable to containing an outbreak? - How have you made systems clear and accessible to staff, service users and any visitors to the service? - · How do you effectively manage medicines? - How do your risk management systems support the assessment of both existing and COVID-19 related risks?
+- How have risks related to infection prevention and control, including in relation to COVID-19, been assessed and managed? - Did you have enough of the right equipment to help you to manage the impact of COVID-19? - How was the practice environment suitable to contain an outbreak? - How did you make systems clear and accessible to staff, patients, and any visitors to the practice? - How were medicines managed effectively? - How had your risk management systems been able to support the assessment of both existing and COVID-19 related risks?

-2. Staffing arrangements
+2. Staffing arrangements:

-- How do you ensure that there are enough suitable staff to provide safe care and treatment in a dignified and respectful way during the COVID-19 pandemic? - What are your plans for managing staffing levels if the pandemic leads to shortfalls and emergencies?
+- Did you have enough suitable staff to provide safe care and treatment in a dignified and respectful way during the COVID-19 pandemic? - Did you have realistic and workable plans for managing staffing levels if the pandemic leads to shortfalls and emergencies?

-3. Protection from abuse
+3. Protection from abuse:

-- How do you protect people using the service from abuse, neglect and discrimination? - How have you managed any safeguarding incidents or concerns during the pandemic?
+- How were people using the service being protected from abuse, neglect and discrimination? - How have you been able to properly manage any safeguarding incidents or concerns during the pandemic?

-4. Assurance processes, monitoring and risk management
+4. Assurance processes, monitoring and risk management:

-- What action have you taken to protect the health, safety and wellbeing of staff? - What systems have you implemented to monitor and react to the overall quality and safety of care? - How are you supporting staff to raise concerns during the pandemic? - What recording systems have you established to record the care and treatment provided to people during the COVID-19 pandemic? - How have you worked with system partners when care and treatment is commissioned, shared or transferred?
+- How have you been able to take action to protect the health, safety and wellbeing of staff? - How have you been able to implement effective systems to monitor and react to the overall quality and safety of care? - How are you able to support staff to raise concerns during the pandemic? - How has care and treatment provided to people been sufficiently recorded during the COVID-19 pandemic? - How have you been able to work effectively with system partners when care and treatment is commissioned, shared or transferred?